-Master of Project Management
+Master of Science in Project Management

 Preparation for Project Management Certificate

-Anderson's Master of Project Management (MSPM) is a 30-hour program that you can complete online or on campus.
+Anderson's Master of Science in Project Management (MSPM) is a 30-hour program that you can complete online or on campus.
 The Master of Science program is designed for students interested in advanced-career technical or managerial roles in project controls, project management and program management in the private or public sector.

 During the program, you have the opportunity to apply for internships in our business community, earning vital career experience for organizations such as Los Alamos National Laboratory or Sandia National Laboratories.